Laura-lc/project/README.md

      comment tiles and the comment bodies only, so, we extracted the comment tiles and the comment titles plus bodies for each project.

      This is just to make the later calculation easier and cleaner.
 This step was done in WFpart2_storeTitlesAndBodies.ipynb

--  Next, we found out the English words that not in the corpus, then we went through the word list and did some manual replacement for the following cases:
+-  Next, we found out the English words that not in the corpus (using script WFpart3_findWordsNotInCorpus.ipynb), then we went through those words and did some manual replacement for the following cases:

 		a)  clearly misspelled words;